FAQGURU/FAQGURU/topics/en/nodejs.md

 * https://www.toptal.com/nodejs/interview-questions

 [[↑] Back to top](#Nodejs)
 ### Explain some Error Handling approaches in Node.js you know about.
 Which one will you use?
-(Expert)

 Error handling in an asynchronous language works in a unique way and presents many challenges, some unexpected.
 There are four main error handling patterns in node: